natir/blog/content/long-read-misassemblies/index.md

 ## Effect of increase --extensive-min-size

+### Number of misassemblies

 {{ plotly(id="nb_breakpoint", src="nb_breakpoint.js") }}

-This graph shows the evolution of the number of misassemblies in function of the parameter values `--extensive-min-size`, when this value is equal to 20000 they drop drasticly and remains stable.
+This graph shows the evolution of the number of misassemblies in function of the parameter values `--extensive-min-size`, after 10.000 the numbre of misassemblies become quiet stable.

-This graph show to type of misassemblies where gap was between 1000 and 10.000 bases and another where gap are larger than 10.000 bases.
+This graph show to type of misassemblies where gap was lowest than 10.000 bases and another where gap are larger than 10.000 bases.

-## Dotplot of small misassemblies and large misassemblies
+### Type of misassemblies

-We try to observe the difference between "short" and "large" misassemblies
+{{ plotly(id="misassemblies_type", src="misassemblies_type.js") }}

+For *H. sapiens* dataset didn't have any translocation because reference was composed by only one chromosome, majority of misassemblies was relocation but when we increase the parametere extensive-min-size the number of inversion was increase.

+*D. melanogaster* reference contains main small contigs this can explain the high number of translocation, relocation and translocation good simultanly.

+For *C. elegans* the number of translocations was quiest stable, the number of relocations drop down rapidly and inversion increase.

+I can't explain why translocation and inversion number evolve, I didn't understand the influence of the `extensive-min-size` parameter on this type of misassemblies.

+### Relocation length distribution

+The file `{quast_output}/contigs_reports/all_alignements_{assembly_file_name}.tsv` contains information about mapping and misassemblies.
+For other information on how quast store mapping and misassemblies information read [quast faq](http://quast.bioinf.spbau.ru/manual.html#sec7).

+{{ plotly(id="relocation_length", src="relocation_length.js") }}

+This figure show the length associate to recombination, if length is positive assembly mis a part of reference, if length is negative assembly duplicate a part of reference.

+For *H. sapiens* majorite of relocation was between 1000 and 5000 base in majority of case miniasm mis part of genome. *C. elegans* in contrast is more spread and in negative value.
+But whe are not only intrest by the majority of relocation, if our modification haven't any impacte on small relocation but remove all largest relocation it's a good think too.
+By clicking on icons <svg viewBox="0 0 1000 1000" class="icon" height="1em" width="1em"><path d="m250 850l-187 0-63 0 0-62 0-188 63 0 0 188 187 0 0 62z m688 0l-188 0 0-62 188 0 0-188 62 0 0 188 0 62-62 0z m-875-938l0 188-63 0 0-188 0-62 63 0 187 0 0 62-187 0z m875 188l0-188-188 0 0-62 188 0 62 0 0 62 0 188-62 0z m-125 188l-1 0-93-94-156 156 156 156 92-93 2 0 0 250-250 0 0-2 93-92-156-156-156 156 94 92 0 2-250 0 0-250 0 0 93 93 157-156-157-156-93 94 0 0 0-250 250 0 0 0-94 93 156 157 156-157-93-93 0 0 250 0 0 250z" transform="matrix(1 0 0 -1 0 850)"></path></svg> in the right corner of figure you unzoom (<svg viewBox="0 0 928.6 1000" class="icon" height="1em" width="1em"><path d="m786 296v-267q0-15-11-26t-25-10h-214v214h-143v-214h-214q-15 0-25 10t-11 26v267q0 1 0 2t0 2l321 264 321-264q1-1 1-4z m124 39l-34-41q-5-5-12-6h-2q-7 0-12 3l-386 322-386-322q-7-4-13-4-7 2-12 7l-35 41q-4 5-3 13t6 12l401 334q18 15 42 15t43-15l136-114v109q0 8 5 13t13 5h107q8 0 13-5t5-13v-227l122-102q5-5 6-12t-4-13z" transform="matrix(1 0 0 -1 0 850)"></path></svg> reset original zoom).
+We can see *H. sapiens* contains some very large relocation.

 ## Conclusion

+Majority of misassembly was relocation her number drop down rapidly when extensive-min-size increase this parameter have a direct impacte on this misassembly definition.
+I can't explain the translocation and inversion increasing.

+I would like to say that the relocations that remain after the value of extensive-min-size is greater than 10 kb are "true" relocations.
+"True" in the sense that they are actually due to assembly errors and not to a contig mapability trouble.
+Check each misassemblies, can be very hard and take many time, and found a good threshold seems impossible.

-I think misassemblies Quast metrics was good, for long reads uncorrected assemblies maybe the name isn't the good one, large unalignement was a better name ?
+Misassemblies quast metrics was good, for long reads uncorrected assemblies maybe the name isn't the good one, **unalignement** was maybe a better name ?
 Finaly it's still an assemblies evaluation metrics if you reduce the *# misassemblies* number you improve your assemblies.

-But it's a good think to check the size of breakpoint generate misassemblies to be sure, you didn't reduce the number of short misassemblies to increase the number of large misassemblies.
+Reduce misassemblies number was a good think but remove short misassemblies and create large misassemblies isn't a good idea.
+Compare misassemblies length distribution could be a better idea, even it's less clear than a uniq number.
+I think we can create a better tools than just a boxplot human eye analysis

 ## Acknowledgement

+For her help in writing this blog post:
+- Rayan Chikhi
+- Jean-Stéphane Varré

+For her proof reading:
+-